Legal Mavericks

 Legal Mavericks (踩過界; literally “Crossing the Line") is a Legal, Crime, Detective television drama created by Lam Chi-wah and TVB.
 It began principal photography in October 2016.
 It aired concurrently on TVB Jade, and iQiyi.
+It stars Vincent Wong, Sisley Choi, Ali Lee, Owen Cheung, Pal Sinn, Tracy Chu, Gilbert Lam, Quinn Ho and Hugo Wong in the first season.
 The second season of this drama aired in 2020.

 Synopsis

 Since losing his eyesight in an accident, Man Sun-Hop has been continually harassed and despised.
 But instead, his determination and perseverance are so reinforced that he has qualified as a barrister.
 He has also developed an acute sense beyond sight which helps him to gain the status of Blind Legal Knight in the legal profession.
 However, nobody really knows his true character.
 Fortunately, Kuk Yat-Ha, his flatmate and private detective, and Chiu Ching-Mui, a legal executive with mob connections, are two buddies he can always rely on.
 The trio is known as the "Three Sword Fighters" who defy the powerful and are always ready to seek justice for the underprivileged.
 Sun-Hop’s provocative style has aroused the fancy of judge Wong Lai-Fan, which leads to her flirting unabashedly at him.
 Expanded to a quartet, their fate encounters turbulent changes while handling challenging legal cases.
 The reappearance of Sun-Hop’s father, Man Gun-Ying, and Tai Tin-Yan, his ex-girlfriend from college, further complicates the situation, which Sun-Hop may not be able to unravel with his legal mastery.